dorianb/Ethylocle-Web-API/README.md

 ## Trip request

 ### Has trip
-Allows client to know if the user has a trip in progress and get its id
+Allows client to know if the user has a trip in progress
 ```
 url: 195.154.9.74:3000/trp/hastrip
 Paramètres: {}